niranjana2601/traffic_real/README.md

 # API Key
 The currently implemented API key is my personal API key from my Google developer account.
 We may need to get an organization API Key in the event of a potential inclusion.

+# index.html
+index page will be populated with the last version of the numbered files.
+Therefore the index and the last number must be identical.